Murphy's RBI single lifts Nats past Braves in 10 innings

+WASHINGTON (AP) -- Atlanta starter R.A.
+Dickey silenced Washington for seven innings Friday night.
+Once he was gone, though, the Nationals uncorked one of their biggest rallies of the season.

-WASHINGTON (AP) -- Daniel Murphy's one-out RBI single in the 10th inning capped the Washington Nationals' 5-4 comeback victory over the Atlanta Braves on Friday night.
+Daniel Murphy's one-out RBI single in the 10th inning capped Washington's 5-4 comeback victory over the Braves.

+It was the 21st come-from-behind victory for the Nationals this season, and the second time they won when trailing after eight innings.

+''I love comebacks and that was probably (one of) the best comebacks that we've had on the year,'' Washington manager Dusty Baker said.

 Adrian Sanchez led off the 10th against Ian Krol (1-2) with his first major league hit and two batters later moved to third on Ryan Zimmerman's single.
 Murphy then lofted an opposite-field single over left fielder Matt Kemp's head to win it for Washington.